intelsdi-x/snap-plugin-lib-cpp/examples/processor/README.md

 limitations under the License.
 -->

-## Snap Plugin Library for C++: Collector Plugin Example
+## Snap Plugin Library for C++: Processor Plugin Example
-Here you will find an example plugin that covers the basics for writing a collector plugin.
+Here you will find an example plugin that covers the basics for writing a processor plugin.

 ## Plugin Naming, Files, and Directory
-For your collector plugin, create a new repository and name your plugin project using the following format:
+For your processor plugin, create a new repository and name your plugin project using the following format:

 >snap-plugin-[plugin-type]-[plugin-name]

 For example:
->snap-plugin-collector-rando
+>snap-plugin-processor-graffiti

 Proposed files and directory structure:
 ```